Baggy green

 Sir Donald Bradman during his final season in 1948 sold in 2003 for A$425,000, and the 1953 cap of Keith Miller sold at auction for A$35,000.
 Even the caps of lesser-known players have fetched figures above A$10,000.
 The baggy green of Shane Warne was sold at auction, purchased by the Commonwealth Bank in January 2020 for A$1,007,500.
 Warne's cap is to be taken on a national tour, and subsequently put on display in the International Cricket Hall of Fame.
-The proceeds from the auction are to be used to support emergency services responding to 2019–20 Australian bushfire season.
+The proceeds from the auction were used to support emergency services responding to 2019–20 Australian bushfire season.